Skittles-Chen/Skittles-Chen.github.io/content/authors/admin/_index.md

 education:
   courses:
     - course: BEng in Biomedical Engineering
-      institution: School of Engineering and Sciences, Huazhong University of Science and Technology, Wuhan 430074, China
+      institution: School of Engineering and Sciences, Huazhong University of Science and Technology, Wuhan, China
-      year: 2024
+      year: 2020-2024

 # Skills
 # For available icons, see: https://docs.hugoblox.com/getting-started/page-builder/#icons